practicalli/spacemacs/testing/unit-testing/index.md

 # Unit Testing
-Clojure includes `clojure.test` namespace provides a unit testing framework.

-Creating Leiningen and deps.edn projects from templates typically includes a test namespace for each source code namespace.
+In Clojure the unit under test is the function.
+Unit test coverage should test all public function that form the API of their respective namespace.

-`clojure.test` is included in the standard Clojure jar file, so no additional dependencies are required.
+`clojure.test` namespace provides a unit testing framework and is included in the Clojure library, so is available in all Clojure projects.

-## Organising test code
+## Principles for writing test code
-Create a namespace that matches the source code namespace to be tested, with a `-test` postfix.
-For example, code to test the ``practicalli.playground`` namespace is defined in the `practicalli.playground-test` namespace.

-The idiomatic approach is to include just the function names used from the `clojure.test` namespace.

-`(require '[clojure.test :refer [deftest is testing]])`
+* One `test` namespace for each `src` namespace
+* One `deftest` function for each function under test
+* Multiple `is` assertions for one function
+* Group assertions in `testing` and provide a meaningful description of that grouping, adding more information when reviewing test failures especially for larger code bases.

 The namespace under test should be referred, typically using the alias SUT for software under test.

-`(require '[practicalli.playground :as SUT])`

 ## References